microsoft/fabricrealtimelab/modules/module05a.md

 You can click the *Preview data* button next to the query to verify data is returned.
 A window will open where you can specify a watermark -- enter a recent date such as *2023-12-01*.

 Switch to the *Destination* tab on the copy activity.

-* Destination: On the destination tab, set the destination to the *StocksDW* warehouse, and select the *stg.StocksPrices* table.
+On the destination tab, set the destination to the *StocksDW* warehouse, and select the *stg.StocksPrices* table.
 Under the *Advanced* section, enter the following SQL script to truncate the table before loading the staging table:

 ```sql
 delete stg.StocksPrices
 ```

-This step first truncates old data from the staging table, and then copies the data from the KQL table, selecting data from the last watermark and inserting it into the staging table.
+This step first deletes old data from the staging table, and then copies the data from the KQL table, selecting data from the last watermark and inserting it into the staging table.
 Using a watermark is important to avoid processing the entire table; additionally, KQL queries have a maximum rowcount of 500,000 rows.
 Given the current rate of data ingested, this equates to about 3/4 of one day.

 ![Copy KQL](../images/module05/pipeline-copykql.png)

-Next, add a *Lookup* activity to the ForEach activity named *Get New Watermark*.
-On the *Settings* tab, select the data warehouse and use the following query:
+Next, add a *Lookup* activity to the ForEach activity named *Get New WaterMark*.
+On the *Settings* tab, select the data warehouse in the current Workspace, and select *Query* for the *Use Query* option.
+Enter the following query:

 ```sql
 @concat('Select Max(timestamp) as WaterMark from stg.', item().ObjectName)